51Degrees/specifications/pipeline-specification/wip/features/resource-cleanup.md

 # Summary

-There must be some mechanism for instances to clean up system resources associated with various instances:
+There must be some mechanism to clean up system resources associated with various instances:

 | Type | Description |